Lake Havasu Arizona Houseboat Vacations and Spring Break Adventures

 Photo Courtesy of jmenard48

-Lake Havasu is synonymous with many things including the well documented and publicized antics of overly enthusiastic and uninhibited college student interaction, but over the years, through several different forms of Public Relations efforts, it's built a reputation for being much more than just a wild desert rendezvous point to prance around in a skimpy bikini or board shorts.
-Lake Havasu has evolved into something much more than this and now provides the perfect atmosphere and location for ample outdoor sports and physical activities.
-It also continues to be a favorite spot which caters to our nations seniors, a fantastic place for people from around the globe to retire and enjoy their golden time to the fullest, and year round mild weather conditions make this possible unlike other regions of the country.
-Winter daytime temps average in the upper 60's so needless to say it's a prime location if weather dictates your travel or retirement plans.
-And yes of course, the ever popular non stop party extravaganza known as "Spring Break, where college students from all corners of the country pile into Lake Havasu City to release an entire years worth of pent up tension and stress generated from intense college study will more than likely remain on the April calendar page for generations to come.
+Lake Havasu is synonymous with many things and visions including the well documented and publicized antics of overly enthusiastic and uninhibited college student interaction.
+But over the years, the direct result of several different forms of Public Relations efforts, this desert star is building a solid reputation for being much more than just a wild desert rendezvous point to prance around in a skimpy bikini or board shorts.
+Lake Havasu has evolved into something much more than an a shallow, exhibitionists Utopia and now provides the perfect location, atmosphere, and ample outdoor sports and physical activities to hold bragging rights as a diverse, well rounded getaway destination.
+This remote oasis also continues to be a favorite spot of our senior citizen demographic, an incredibly serene, relaxing place for people from around the globe to re-locate, retire, and spend their golden years having a golden time.
+The mercifully favorable year round mild weather conditions inadvertently converts this dream into reality, unlike other regions of the country where severe weather dominates fall and winter months making it extremely difficult to function during mother natures down time.
+Daytime winter temps average in the upper 60's so needless to say, Lake Havasu is unquestionably a prime location if weather considerations dictate your travel or retirement plans.
+And yes of course, the ever popular non-stop party extravaganza known as "Spring Break, where college students from all corners of the country pile into Lake Havasu City to release an entire years worth of pent up academic tension and stress generated from time consuming, intense college study, will more than likely retain previously established designated slots on the April calendar page for generations to come.

-In recent years Lake Havasu has been featured on MTV several times for fun in the sun "Spring Break" escapades but it also plays host to several other events including Jet Ski Competitions, Fishing Tournaments, Regatta's and various Marathons Races.
-It's a place where the sky's your only limit, but then again I wouldn't be surprised if parasailing pops up in the near future.
-In brief, you can party from day one until your stay is over, or just relax beneath a swaying palm each and every second your there.
+In recent years, Lake Havasu has been featured on several network and syndicated television shows such as MTV numerous times capturing exhilarating, fun in the sun "Spring Break" escapades, but the city also plays host to several other diverse events including Jet Ski Competitions, Fishing Tournaments, Regatta's, and various Marathon Races.
+It's a place where the sky's your only limit, and I wouldn't be the least bit surprised if parasailing, or a modernized, contemporary, re-tweaked version of this tethered aerial adventure pops up in the near future.
+In brief, you can party excessively from day one until your stay is over, or just relax beneath a swaying king or queen palm each and every passing second.
 The choice is yours.

 - - - HOUSEBOAT RENTALS - - -